Administrivia: Examples Are Not Arguable

 If you truly believe that your example fits the trope, then list it.
 If it's Not an Example

-, then don't.
+.
 If you have an example but aren't sure what trope it's an example of

 , list it here